Tekken 3 is a 3D fighting game developed and released by Namco for arcades (running the PS1-based Namco System 12 hardware) on March 20, 1997.

 A console port was released for the Sony PlayStation in March 1998 (in Japan), April 1998 (in North America), and September 1998 (in Europe).
 This version added two new unlockable characters, updated some characters, and added two new game modes (the belt-scrolling beat-em-up "Tekken Force" and the dodgeball and volleyball-inspired "Tekken Ball").

-The game received an updated spin-off in 1999, titled Tekken Tag Tournament, which added both tag-team mechanics and most of the characters from the previous games.
+The game was later used as the base for a spin-off in 1999 (titled Tekken Tag Tournament), which added both tag-team mechanics and most of the characters from the previous games.

 - Jin Kazama (similar moveset to Kazuya Mishima)

 - Forest Law (similar moveset to Marshall Law)

 - Hwoarang (similar moveset to Baek Doo San)

 - Ling Xiaoyu

 - Bryan Fury (hidden unlockable, similar moveset to Bruce Irvin)

 - Dr. Bosconovitch (hidden unlockable, exclusive to console version)